4 Steps to crate training a rescue dog

 It’s best to crate train your anxious dog while you’re at home.
 Your dog is likely to feel anxious about staying in the crate if you only put them there whenever you leave the house for work or errands.
 As much as possible, crate train your dog when you’re around and in your dog’s field of vision.
 This way, you can ease your dog’s separation anxiety, and they’ll feel comfortable inside the crate.

 You can crate train an adult dog by doing the same steps above.
 If your dog is not treat-motivated, try rewarding them with lots of praise and encouragement.
 Also, let your dog out immediately if they panics soon after you crate them.
 You may have to avoid keeping your pet in the crate for too long, as senior dogs can have weak bladders and need to go more often.

 Crate training an older dog can be particularly challenging, especially since senior dogs tend to already have habits that are hard to break.
 Be patient and remember that crate training an older dog can take a few weeks up to a few months.

 Adult dogs should not be in a crate for more than 8 hours at a time, according to Adopt-a-Pet.com.
 But crate time should be much shorter for older dogs and puppies because they need more frequent potty breaks.
-Regardless, your pet should not spend most of its time in a crate, as dogs naturally need to be around their humans.
+Regardless, a dog should not spend most of their time in a crate, as dogs naturally need to be around their humans.
 Long-term confinement is harmful to dogs’ health and well-being.

 Related price guides